KEY TAKEAWAYS

 Dental coverage Teeth cleanings, x-rays, cavity fillings, orthodontics (braces)

-Prescription drugs Cost for medication prescribed by a medical practitioner
+Prescription drugs Cost of medication prescribed by a medical practitioner

 Health spending account A set amount per year that employees can spend on any item or service that improves their health